 Wall charts for medium truck service locations are an OSHA requirement and serve as a source of awareness, training, industry standards and education.
 In the unfortunate event of a work place accident or injury, failure to have these charts on display may result in fines.

 - Zipper Rupture

 - Demounting and Mounting Procedures for Truck/Bus Tires

 - Multi-piece Rim Matching Chart

 Additional charts are needed for shops that also provide passenger/light truck service.

-All RMA wall charts can be ordered online at www.rma.org.
+All USTMA wall charts can be ordered online at www.ustires.org/tire-repair-resources.

 Proper Truck Tire Repair